pyeventsourcing/eventsourcing/docs/topics/process.rst

 ~~~~~~~~~~~~~~

 A system of process applications can run in a single thread,
-with synchronous propagation and processing of events.
+with synchronous propagation and processing of events through
-A system can also be run with multiple threads or multiple
+the system pipeline.
+A system can also be run with multiple
-operating system processes, with application state propagated
+threads or multiple operating system processes, with application
-asynchronously in different ways.
+state propagated asynchronously in various ways.

-An asynchronous pipeline means one event can be processed by
+An asynchronous pipeline with multi-threading or multi-processing
-each process application at the same time.
-This is very much
+means one event can be processed by each process application at
-like
+the same time.
+This is very much like
 `instruction pipelining <https://en.wikipedia.org/wiki/Instruction_pipelining>`__
 in a CPU core.